Salvador Ibáñez

-Salvador Ibáñez (1854–1920) was a Spanish luthier.
+Salvador Ibáñez Albiñana (1854 - October 6, 1917) was a Spanish luthier.
 He made guitars, ukuleles, mandolins and other stringed instruments.
 These instruments were prized for their excellent quality and impeccable workmanship.

-Ibáñez's career
+Career

 At eleven years of age Ibáñez became an apprentice in guitar construction at Calle Muela, Valencia.

 In 1870 he was registered as a guitar maker at Calle Cubells.
 Also working in the shop were ten-year-old José Ibáñez and Magdalena Albiñana y Magraner from L'Olleria, Valencia.
-In 1888 he first appeared in the trade guides at Calle Jordana and shortly after that at Calle Ruzafa; from 1896 to 1927 his shop was located at Calle Bajada de San Francisco.
+In 1888 he first appeared in the trade guides at Calle Jordana and shortly after that at Calle Ruzafa; from 1896 to 1927 his shop was located at Bajada de San Francisco.
 He made bandurrias, lutes, six and twelve-string guitars, and also guitars with detachable necks.
 In 1897 he made the world's first double-necked guitar.
-In the period 1915-1920 Salvador Ibáñez e Hijos (Salvador Ibáñez and Sons) was located at Calle Bajada de San Francisco and at Calle Padre Rico, Valencia.
+In the period 1915-1927 Salvador Ibáñez e Hijos (Salvador Ibáñez and Sons) was located at Bajada de San Francisco and from 1928 at Calle Padre Rico, Valencia.

-After his death in 1920 his workshop continued to be managed by his two sons until it was sold in 1933 to Telesforo Julve, also of Valencia.
+After his death in 1917 his workshop continued to be managed by his two sons until it was sold in 1933 to Telesforo Julve, also of Valencia.
 Julve bought the Salvador Ibáñez name, personnel and machinery and incorporated it in its own enterprise.
 In 1944 Julve was still using Salvador Ibáñez e Hijos labels.